gnosia93/eliminate-db-hotblock/readme.md

 # Improving Appication Performance with AWS ElastiCache #

 Today's application is ...

-cache system have some portion of large scale web application.
+Cache system have some portion of large scale web application.
-Cache System is usually used for the purpose
+Usually the common use case of cache system is divided into three category blows.

 * DB Result Caching
 * Session Store
-* Hot read data with stale ..
+* Hot read with stale data

-In this project, I want to share with you another use case of cache system for large scale web application and
+In this demo, I want to share with you another use case of cache system for large scale web application having frequent update about specific data items, which is saved in rdbms.

 - how to eliminating DB Hot Blocks with heavy transcation of in small range of data.